nicolasbeauvais/vue-social-sharing/README.md

 ##### For Vue.js prior to < V2 use vue-social-sharing v0.x
 ##### For Vue.js V2 use vue-social-sharing v1.x

+>Server side rendering support has been added on vue-social-sharing v2.0.0

 &nbsp;
 ##[Demo](https://nicolasbeauvais.github.io/vue-social-sharing/)
 &nbsp;